 Insurance companies offer discounts for a number of situations.
 You should ask about discounts for which you may qualify.
 Here are some examples:

-Installing an anti-theft device on your vehicle can make you eligible for an insurance discount.
+- Anti-Theft Devices.
+Installing an anti-theft device on your bike can make you eligible for an insurance discount.
 Find out which devices are eligible based on your insurance company's guidelines.

+- The Amount You Drive.
 If you only use your bike for occasional trips, you will likely get a lower rate than someone who drives extensively.
-Be sure to give your insurance professional a realistic estimate of the number of kilometres you ride in a year.
-Your Driving Record
+Be sure to give your insurance professional a realistic estimate of the number of kilometres you drive in a year.

+- Your Driving Record.
 If you have a clean driving record, you'll be eligible for a much cheaper rate than someone who has several accidents or traffic violations on their record.
-9. What is the procedure for making an insurance claim?